-Selectors 1 2 3 0 0 0 No WAIT is inserted even if the Pause key is pressed. $\begin{array}{ccccccc} 0 & 0 & 1 \\ 0 & 1 & 0 \\ 0 & 1 & 1 \\ 1 & 0 & 0 \end{array}$ If you press the Pause key during dialing, the machine will insert WAIT as defined in the above table.
+Selectors 1 2 3 0 0 0 No WAIT is inserted even if the Pause key is pressed. $\begin{array}{cccccccccccccccccccccccccccccccccccc$ If you press the Pause key during dialing, the machine will insert WAIT as defined in the above table.
 If the Pause key is pressed repeatedly, the machine inserts the specified WAIT multiplied by the number of depressions.
-It applies also in hook-up dialing. $ \begin{array}{cccccccccccccccccccccccccccccccccccc$ When these selectors are set to "1, 0, 1": Each time you press the Pause key in dialing, the machine will wait for the 2nd dial tone to be sent via the communications line regardless of pulse dialing or tone dialing.
-When these selectors are set to "1, 1, 0": If you press the Pause key in pulse dialing, the machine will first wait for the 2nd dial tone to be sent via the communications line.
+It applies also in hook-up dialing. $1 \ 0 \ 1$ When these selectors are set to "1, 0, 1": $\begin{array}{ccc}1 & 1 & 0\\1 & 1 & 1\end{array}$ Each time you press the Pause key in dialing, the machine will wait for the 2nd dial tone to be sent via the communications line regardless of pulse dialing or tone dialing.
+When these selectors are set to "1, 1, $0$ ": If you press the Pause key in pulse dialing, the machine will first wait for the 2nd dial tone to be sent via the communications line.
 After that, pressing the Pause key will cause the machine to insert a WAIT of 3.5 seconds.
 In tone dialing, the machine will insert a WAIT of 3.5 seconds.
-When these selectors are set to "1, 1, 1": If you press the Pause key, the machine will first wait for the 2nd dial tone to be sent via the communications line regardless of pulse dialing.
-After that, pressing the Pause key will cause the machine will first wait for the 2nd dial tone to be sent via the communications line regardless of pulse dialing.
+When these selectors are set to "1, 1, 1": If you press the Pause key, the machine will first wait for the 2nd dial tone to be sent via the communications line regardless of pulse dialing or tone dialing.
 After that, pressing the Pause key will cause the machine to insert a WAIT of 3.5 seconds.
-(In those countries where no dial tone detection function is supported, setting these selectors to "1, 0, 1," "1, 1, 0," or "1, 1, 1" inserts a WAIT of 3.5
+(In those countries where no dial tone detection function is supported, setting these selectors to "1, 0, 1," "1, 1, 0," or "1, 1, 1" inserts a WAIT of 3.5 seconds.)